 Also, be aware of your body.
 If the amniotic sac is intact prior to onset of labor, and labor is short, your chances of newborn complications is small.
 If you have rupture of membranes and delayed onset of labor and a longer labor, the chances of newborn complications rises.

-Standard Hospital Care for GBS
+Standard Hospital Care of Group B Strep

 The standard of care is to administer antibiotics during labor to decrease the amount of GBS present at the birth of your baby.
 This opens up another round of issues.
 The antibiotics used not only decrease GBS, but also the good probiotics of your system.
 Your baby will be born without the access to your natural probiotics, making it necessary for you and your baby to supplement after birth.

 Vaginal Probiotics Set the Foundation of Infant Immunity

 These naturally occurring bacteria cover your baby as they exit the womb.
 This is your baby's first probiotic inoculation.
 Research shows that babies born via cesarean do not receive this immune foundation and are prone to immune issues such as asthma, allergies, obesity, and many other long term health complications.
 All because they were not exposed to bacteria at birth.